 So, what do you do?
 What are the things you need to prepare to help keep you safe out in the rain?

 What are the things you need to do before and during your camping trip to ensure your survival, safety and even comfort?

 Check out Kenneth Kramm's video on tips for backpack camping in the rain.
 You might also want to share some tried-and-tested tips of your own!

 Watch the full video here from KennethKramm for tips for backpack camping in the rain:

 Now you know how backpack camping in the rain can help you survive whatever nature throws at you.
 Put these tips into action and never back down from a torrent by preparing for the worst!

 Remember, safety is the top priority but comfort comes next.
 With these tips, you can have the best of both worlds, indeed!

-Got any tips and tricks up your sleeves for backpack camping in the rain?
-Let’s check them out in your comments below!
+Do you have any tips and tricks up your sleeves for backpack camping in the rain?
+Let's check them out in your comments below!